 When to use iSCSI port binding

 This is where iSCSI Port Binding comes in to play.
-If you have an ESXi host that has vmks sitting on the same subnet, you can bind the iSCSI initiators to the physical NICs.
+If you have an ESXi host that has vmknics sitting on the same subnet, you can bind the iSCSI initiators to the physical NICs.
 This allows multiple iSCSI connections on multiple NICs residing on the same subnet to transmit and handle the traffic properly.

 So the general rule of thumb is:

 - One subnet, iSCSI port binding is the way to go!

-- Two or more subnets, DON’T USE ISCSI PORT BINDING!
+- Two or more subnets, do not use iSCSI Port Binding!
 It’s just not needed since all vmknics are residing on different subnets.

 Here’s two links to VMWare documentation explaining this in more detail: